If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 To learn more about McMaster Integrated Science, visit this page.

-McMaster Health Sciences vs. McMaster Art and Science
+McMaster Health Sciences (BHSc) vs. McMaster Arts and Science

-McMaster’s Art and Science program (Art Sci) provides students with a broad-based, interdisciplinary education.
+McMaster’s Arts and Science program (Art Sci) provides students with a broad-based, interdisciplinary education.

 This program bridges the divide between the arts and sciences to help you expand your learning and develop your writing, speaking, and critical reasoning skills.